codeftshaunak/careercouch/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Career_Couching](https://career-couching.netlify.app/).

+##Description
+- People can login with Google and also register with email and  password.
+- They can purchase any services.
+- Customer able to see their perches service details by clicked on  purchase button.
+- They can explore more about service

 ## Available Scripts